-Face coverings will be used in accordance with the CDPH guidelines for students and staff unless a person presents a medical exemption.
+We insist that students and staff wear masks to school.
+Students will be required to wear their masks all day except when they are eating snacks and lunches.
+Particularly in the lower grades where teachers are teaching reading and phonemic awareness, teachers may use an appropriate face shield to give instruction from the front of the room while socially distanced from others.
 While we ask individuals to use their own reusable cloth mask, we have on hand an ample supply of face shields and disposable earloop 3-ply masks for adults and children in the event an individual forgets, misplaces, or damages a mask and needs a disposable mask for their visit.